 Learners in year 3, who have been identified as requiring further support with phonics, follow the Little Wandle Letters and Sounds Scheme, using the Year One lesson materials and resource packs (Phase 3-5).

 In year 4 phonic provision, through Little Wandle Letter and Sounds Scheme, continues for those children screened and assessed as requiring support, following the Year One Individual and Group Keep up Package (Phase 3-5).

 Phonetically matched reading books for each pupil following the Little Wandle Letters and Sounds Scheme support, embed and reinforce our phonic provision.

-teaching of spelling reflects the 2014 National curriculum requirements, focusing on the teaching of the Statutory Word lists, spelling rules and spelling conventions.
+Spelling lessons are taught daily and our teaching of spelling reflects the 2014 National curriculum requirements, focusing on the teaching of the Statutory Word lists, spelling rules and spelling conventions.
 The Twinkl spelling scheme forms the basis for our progression in teaching spelling, aligned to specific National Curriculum expectations and guidelines.

 During our spelling sessions we use strategies such as: